fplll/g6k/HKZ_Slide_README.txt

 for overlap and challenge_seed in [1,5,10,15] and [0,1,2,...,9], respectively.

 [1] The Convergence of Slide-type Reduction.
-Michael Walter.
 2020